Kitware/CMake/Help/cpack_gen/nuget.rst

  A space-delimited list of tags and keywords that describe the package and aid discoverability of packages through search and filtering.

  :Mandatory: No
  :Default: None

+.. variable:: CPACK_NUGET_PACKAGE_REPOSITORY_URL
+              CPACK_NUGET_<compName>_REPOSITORY_URL

+  .. versionadded:: 3.30

+ Repository metadata allows you to map the ``*.nupkg`` to the repository that built it.
+This should be a publicly available URL that can be invoked directly by a version control software.
+It should not be an HTML page as this is meant for the computer.

+ :Mandatory: No
+ :Default: None

+.. variable:: CPACK_NUGET_PACKAGE_REPOSITORY_TYPE
+              CPACK_NUGET_<compName>_REPOSITORY_TYPE

+  .. versionadded:: 3.30

+ A type of the VCS repository.
+When uploading a package to nuget.org_, the type is limited to 100 characters.

+ :Mandatory: Yes, if repository URL has been specified
+ :Default: None

+.. variable:: CPACK_NUGET_PACKAGE_REPOSITORY_BRANCH
+              CPACK_NUGET_<compName>_REPOSITORY_BRANCH

+  .. versionadded:: 3.30

+ A VSC branch name to build the package.

+ :Mandatory: No
+ :Default: None

+.. variable:: CPACK_NUGET_PACKAGE_REPOSITORY_COMMIT
+              CPACK_NUGET_<compName>_REPOSITORY_COMMIT

+  .. versionadded:: 3.30

+ A SHA-1 hash of the commit to build the package.

+ :Mandatory: No
+ :Default: None